Data storage and data file workflow

 Summary

-• Raw data files should be stored in a single directory named data.
+- Raw data files should be stored in a single directory named

-• data should have a flat structure (no subdirectories).
+should have a flat structure (no subdirectories).- Files in

-• Files in data should remain pristine as they came off the instrument and never be altered.
+should remain pristine as they came off the instrument and never be altered. - Do not use

 Introduction